How do I join 4-H?

 Who can start a 4-H club?

 4-H clubs and programs are run by volunteers.
-Any community member is welcome to apply to become an enrolled volunteer and start a new club.
+Any community member is welcome to apply to become a certified 4-H volunteer and start a new club.
 It takes two families and at least one enrolled 4-H volunteer to start a club.

 Volunteer orientations and new club leader trainings are held throughout the year.